AdobeDocs/experience-manager-65.en/help/forms/developing/assembling-pdf-documents-bookmarks.md

 **Save the PDF document that contains bookmarks**

-You must extract the results from the returned map object and save the corresponding PDF document.
+Extract the results from the returned map object and save the corresponding PDF document.
 (See "Extract the results" in [Programmatically Assembling PDF Documents](/help/forms/developing/programmatically-assembling-pdf-documents.md).)

 **See also**